 Lise Meitner and Otto Frisch 13 January 1939

-Lise Meitner and her nephew Otto Frisch realised that the impact of a neutron must have distorted the uranium nucleus in such a way that it became elongated.
-If the drop became elongated the electric forces could dominate, allowing the nucleus to tear in two.
-Frisch suggested the term ‘fission’ to describe this splitting of a heavy nucleus into two pieces of roughly equal size… just as Ida Noddack had predicted.
+Lise Meitner and her nephew Otto Frisch realised that the impact of a neutron must have distorted the uranium nucleus in such a way that it became elongated. (as Ida Noddack had predicted) If the drop became elongated the electric forces could dominate, allowing the nucleus to tear in two.
+Frisch suggested the term ‘fission’ to describe this splitting of a heavy nucleus into two pieces of roughly equal size…

 Frisch and Meitner calculated that the energy would be surprisingly large at 200 MeV.